TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: Discussion and conclusions

 In our calculation we have restricted to leading order expressions for the small-$b_T$ expressions for the TMDs and the SFs.
+Assuming universality of the SFs we have adopted a perturbative Sudakov factor that was derived for $pp\to \eta_c X$ \cite{Sun:2012vc}, where there is no double logarithm associated to the SF of the heavy quarkonium state, only a single logarithm.
+The prefactor of the latter still needs to be confirmed by direct computation.
+Especially the absence of a double logarithmic contribution from the heavy quarkonium state reduces the amount of Sudakov suppression and brings the violation of the positivity bound down to smaller values of $q_T$.

 We have estimated the uncertainty from the nonperturbative Sudakov factor and found that the uncertainty in the CO LDMEs forms the dominant source of uncertainty.
 In some cases this resulted in an order of magnitude uncertainty in the predicted asymmetry.
 In \cite{Boer:2021ehu} it is pointed out how one can use the polarization of the $J/\psi$ or the comparison to open heavy quark pair production to reduce this uncertainty through measurements at the EIC, but given this uncertainty, going to the next order in $\alpha_s$ in the TMD evolution calculation will not lead to much more precise predictions at the current stage.
 Nevertheless, the conclusion from our numerical study is that asymmetries are expected to be measurably large, especially at the larger center of mass energy of 140 GeV.